islamicelam/users-service-test/README.md

 - CI/CD pipeline (GitHub Actions: lint, build, test on each PR)
 - Graceful shutdown (close DB connections on SIGTERM)
 - Database connection retry logic at startup

-## Contact

-If anything is unclear or you'd like to discuss the implementation choices, feel free to reach out.